 - 1. Unplug oven or turn off power at the main power supply. - 2.
-Remove the vent cover mounting screws.
+Open the door and remove the two vent grille mounting screws.
 (2 middle screws) - 3.
-Tip the cover forward, then lift out to remove.
+Slide the grille left and tip the cover forward, then lift out to remove.